andrewhtsai/Interactive-Lab-Hub/Lab 5/README.md

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

+Some of the uncertainties are the physical size of the experiment, the lighting in the environment, and the colors present in the experiment.
+A user also may not be aware of the detection limitations of the experiment, and if a sub-optimal set of samples is used, they may end up getting notified improperly.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+If the device predicts a change in the experiment when there has not been one, then the user is notified to check on the experiment when they don’t need to.
+If the device misses a change, then the user will miss important pieces of data from the experiment, which is much more problematic.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+The system could be much more sensitive to changes in the experiment because it is much better to have unnecessary notifications than missed notifications.
+It could also likely benefit from another camera running the same program so that the two can cross-reference each other for more accuracy.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm?

+We could potentially incorporate detecting changes in the color of the experiment.
+Since many experiments show color changes over time, our computer vision algorithm could incorporate this input to determine when the experiment might be finished.

 ### Part D
 ### Characterize your own Observant system